orgrinrt/include_proc_macro/README.md

 ## Usage

 The
 `include_proc_macro` crate provides utilities that make working with procedural macros simpler and more convenient.
-It offers a simple, comparatively pretty syntax for defining function-like macros, attribute macros, and derive macros, along with flexible options for importing their implementations.
+It offers a simple, comparatively pretty syntax for defining multiples of function-like macros, attribute macros, and derive macros, in a single crate, along with flexible options for importing their implementations.

 ### Breaking changes in 2.0.0